jvassev/ansinetes/README.md

 kube-system   kubernetes-dashboard-2982215621-w1nu4   1/1       Running   0          1m
 ```

+You can pass `-n NAMESPACE` and you will be dropped in the selected Kubernetes namespace.

 Your old kubecfg will be left intact.
 In fact every time you enter a shell with `-s` the kubecfg will be enriched with configuration about the cluster and the full path to the project dir will be used as the context and cluster name.

 If you just want to generate a kubeconfig file and distribute it, use this: